mingsongli/acycle/README.md

 ---
 ## What they say

-* **Dr. James Ogg** (Professor, DEPT. EARTH ,ATMOS. & PLANET.
+* **Dr. James G. Ogg** (Professor, DEPT. EARTH ,ATMOS. & PLANET.
 SCI., Purdue University, USA):

     > "Mingsong Li's _**Acycle**_ software enables us to quickly analyze the potential of new outcrops and boreholes, and then to determine the sedimentation rates and elapsed time.
 His _**Acycle**_ software will become the standard tool for time-scale applications by all international workers."

-* **Dr. Paul E. Olsen** (Arthur Storke Memorial Professor of Earth and Environmental Sciences of **Columbia University**; Member, National Academy of Sciences of the USA):
+* **Dr. Paul E. Olsen** (Professor of Earth and Environmental Sciences, Columbia University; Member, National Academy of Sciences of the USA):

-    > Not only is this software powerful and effective, it is also simple to use and therefore benefits researchers and at all levels within the paleoclimatology community, from novices to experts.
+    > "Not only is this software powerful and effective, it is also simple to use and therefore benefits researchers and at all levels within the paleoclimatology community, from novices to experts."

+* **Dr. Arsenio Muñoz de la Peña** (Professor, Department of Analytical Chemistry, University of Zaragoza, Spain):
+    > "Thank you very much and congratulations for the _**acycle**_ software.
+I am using it and it is very very useful and interesting."

 * **Dr. Marco Franceschi** (Professor, Department of Geosciences, University of Padova, Italy):

-    > Dr. Li’s software is being immensely valuable to my work.
-Some of the stratigraphic series I am studying display a prominent cyclicity, but were deposited in contexts characterized by relevant changes in sedimentation rates and often lack accurate geochronological constraints. _**Acycle**_ has been designed specifically for dealing with similar cases, by tackling them with a rigorous statistical approach, and therefore is providing an invaluable tool for their investigation.
+    > "Dr. Li’s software is being immensely valuable to my work.
+Some of the stratigraphic series I am studying display a prominent cyclicity, but were deposited in contexts characterized by relevant changes in sedimentation rates and often lack accurate geochronological constraints. _**Acycle**_ has been designed specifically for dealing with similar cases, by tackling them with a rigorous statistical approach, and therefore is providing an invaluable tool for their investigation."

-* **Dr. Xu Yao** (Professor, School of Earth Sciences, Lanzhou University, China)
+* **Dr. Xu Yao** (School of Earth Sciences, Lanzhou University, China):
-    > I am working on cyclostratigraphy and paleoclimate study of ancient strata and rocks (270 million years ago) with assistance from _**Acycle**_ software.
+    > "I am working on cyclostratigraphy and paleoclimate study of ancient strata and rocks (270 million years ago) with assistance from _**Acycle**_ software.
 I also introduced this software to my colleagues whose research areas are paleoclimate implications of Quaternary loess (several thousand years ago).
-My colleagues have given me really good feedbacks about _**Acycle**_ software.
+My colleagues have given me really good feedbacks about _**Acycle**_ software."

 * **Dr. Christian Zeeden** (IMCCE, Observatoire de Paris, France):
-    > Dr. Li’s software is novel and valuable in this context, especially because it facilitates the easy application of otherwise complex calculations.
+    > "Dr. Li’s software is novel and valuable in this context, especially because it facilitates the easy application of otherwise complex calculations."

-* **A professor from the University of Zaragoza in Spain**:
-    > Thank you very much and congratulations for the _**acycle**_ software.
-I am using it and it is very very useful and interesting.

 * **A professor from the University of Copenhagen in Denmark**:
-    > I’ve been playing a lot with the excellent _**Acycle**_ package for Matlab that Mingsong developed.
-Congratulations, this is a very nice interface that simplifies a lot our work and makes it truly faster to analyse a time-series.
+    > "I’ve been playing a lot with the excellent _**Acycle**_ package for Matlab that Mingsong developed.
+Congratulations, this is a very nice interface that simplifies a lot our work and makes it truly faster to analyse a time-series."

 ---
 ## Read more